Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ansible-playbook playbooks/acs.yml -i inventory_ssh.yml -e "@6.2.N-extra-vars.yml"
 ```

+If you see an error message during installation, then see [possible causes](#errormsg).

 >**Note**: The playbook takes around 30 minutes to complete.

 Once the playbook is complete Ansible will display a play recap to let you know that everything is done, similar to